Buckerton/lab-agile-planning/sprint_report_template-2.md

  ## Incomplete Issues/User Stories
  Here are links to issues we worked on but did not complete in this sprint:

- * URL of issue 1 <<https://github.com/Buckerton/lab-agile-planning/issues/19 We did not get to this issue because we ran out of time due to midterms before sprint 1 was due>>
+ * URL of issue 1 <<https://github.com/Buckerton/lab-agile-planning/issues/21 We did not get to this issue because
- * URL of issue 2 <<https://github.com/Buckerton/lab-agile-planning/issues/18 We did not get to this issue because we ran out of time due to midterms before sprint 1 was due>>
+ * URL of issue 2 <<https://github.com/Buckerton/lab-agile-planning/issues/8 We did not get to this issue because
- * URL of issue 3 <<https://github.com/Buckerton/lab-agile-planning/issues/17 We did not get to this issue because we ran out of time due to midterms before sprint 1 was due>>
+ * URL of issue 3 <<https://github.com/Buckerton/lab-agile-planning/issues/7 We did not get to this issue because
- * URL of issue 4 <<https://github.com/Buckerton/lab-agile-planning/issues/16 We did not get to this issue because we ran out of time due to midterms before sprint 1 was due>>

 ## Code Files for Review
 Please review the following code files, which were actively developed during this sprint, for quality: